 Posts table filters

-filters option in Posts Table Pro allows you to display dropdown lists above the table which allow users to filter (i.e. search) the table by selecting an item from the list.
-This option is used to filter the posts in the table after the table has loaded.
+The Filters option in Posts Table Pro allows you to display dropdown lists above the table which allow users to filter (i.e. search) the table by selecting an item from the list.
+This option is used to filter the posts contents of the table after it has loaded.

-You can create search filters for the following columns:
+You can create filters for the following columns:

 How to add search filters

 Use the 'Filters' option in the table builder to select one of the following options:

 - Disabled - No filters will appear above the table.

 - Show based on columns in table - If your table contains columns for categories, tags, or any custom taxonomy, then these will appear automatically as filters above the table.

 - Custom - This option allows you to manually choose which filters to display above the table.
 When you select this, a dropdown appears so that you can add one or more filters.

 You can also enable filters directly in the